Stalim/iFree/README.md

 - Ensure all necessary environment variables are properly configured
 - Review the workflow logs for any error messages
 - Verify that your app.json configuration is correct
+- Make sure the built files are properly listed in the "List built files in directory" step
+- If the artifact doesn't appear, check the output of the upload step for any errors

 ## Development